-The mid-continent mallard population is composed of mallards from the traditional survey area, Michigan, Minnesota, and Wisconsin, and is 9.1 ± 0.3 million.
-This is similar to the 2006 estimate of 7.9 ± 0.2 million.
-The projected mallard fall flight index was 11.4 ± 1.0 million, similar to the 2006 estimate of 9.9 ± 0.9 million birds.
-These indices were based on revised mid-continent mallard population models, and therefore, differ from those previously published.
+The mid-continent mallard population is composed of mallards from the traditional survey area (revised in 2008 to exclude Alaska mallards), Michigan, Minnesota, and Wisconsin, and was estimated to be $7.7 \pm 0.3$ million.
+This was similar to the revised 2007 estimate of $8.5 \pm 0.3$ million.
+In 2007, we reported a projected mallard fall-flight index of 11.4 million $\pm$ 1.0 million.
+After the removal of Alaska mallards from the mid-continent stock, the revised 2007 fall-flight estimate was $10.9 \pm 1.0$ million, which was not significantly different from the 2008 estimate of $9.2 \pm 0.8$ million.
+These indices were based on mid-continent mallard population models revised in 2002, and the 2008 updated model weights, and therefore differ from those previously published.